angular/angular/aio/content/guide/angular-package-format.md

 <code-example class="no-auto-link nocode">
 node_modules/@angular/core                              Package root

-   --- paths part of the public PUBLIC API ---
+   --- paths part of the PUBLIC API ---
 │
-├── README.md                                           Readme file used by npmjs web UI ├── package.json                                        Primary package.json for the package.
+├── README.md                                           Readme file used by npmjs web UI
+|
+├── package.json                                        Primary package.json for the package.
 |                                                       Also represents the primary entry point.
 |                                                       This file contains a mapping used by runtimes
 |                                                       and tools performing module resolution.
 │   { ...
-│       es2015: ./fesm2015/core.js                      Node.js will use the `main` field to resolve an import from `@angular/core` to ./bundles/core.umd.js,core.js
+│       es2015: ./fesm2015/core.js                      Node.js will use the `main` field to resolve
+|                                                       an import from `@angular/core` to
+|                                                       ./bundles/core.umd.js,core.js
+|
-│         main: ./bundles/core.umd.js                   while Angular CLI will use the `es2015` field to map the same import to ./fesm2015/core.js.
+│         main: ./bundles/core.umd.js                   while Angular CLI will use the `es2015` field
+|                                                       to map the same import to ./fesm2015/core.js.
+|
 │       module: ./fesm2015/core.js
 │      typings: ./core.d.ts
 │     fesm2015: ./fesm2015/core.js
 │      esm2015: ./esm2015/core.js
 │     ... }
 │
-├── testing                                             Secondary entry point @angular/core/testing that is colocated within the @angular/core package.
+├── testing                                             Secondary entry point @angular/core/testing
+|   |                                                   that is colocated within the @angular/core
+|   |                                                   package.
 │   │
 │   └── package.json                                    Secondary entry point package.json.
+Maps
-Maps typings and JavaScript files similar to the primary entry package.json.
+|                                                       typings and JavaScript files similar to the
+|                                                       primary entry package.json.
 │       { ...
 │          es2015: ../fesm2015/testing.js
 │            main: ../bundles/core-testing.umd.js